Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 What do I need to know about an ear infection?

 An ear infection is also called otitis media.
-An ear infection may be caused by blocked or swollen eustachian tubes.
+Blocked or swollen eustachian tubes can cause an infection.
 Eustachian tubes connect the middle ear to the back of the nose and throat.
 They drain fluid from the middle ear.
-With an ear infection, fluid builds up and is infected by germs.
-The germs grow easily in fluid trapped behind the eardrum.
+You may have a buildup of fluid in your ear.
+Germs build up in the fluid and infection develops.

 What are the signs and symptoms of an ear infection?

 - Plugged ear or an ear that feels full